Djole01/googlemaps/README.md

 	If user does not enter coordinates, geocoding will do that for him, if he does, the location marker will be placed based on the coordinates.

-Working hours:
-	About 20 hours in total, 3 hours per day average.